Assassin's Creed: Brotherhood: Plot

 After learning of Ezio's actions, Cesare confronts his father to ask for more money and the Apple.
-Rodrigo refuses, cautious of provoking the Assassins, and attempts to poison his son, fearing Cesare's lust for power.
-Cesare, having taken an antidote beforehand, survives and murders Rodrigo.
+Rodrigo refuses, cautious of provoking the Assassins, and attempts to kill his son with a poisoned apple, fearing Cesare's lust for power.
+Cesare, having only taken a bite, spits it out and forces the rest of the apple into his father's mouth, killing Rodrigo.
 After learning of the Apple's location, Ezio retrieves it from within St. Peter's Basilica, before using it to overwhelm Cesare's forces and withdraw the backing of his supporters.
 Cesare is arrested by Pope Julius II's Papal Army after Ezio and the Assassins confront him and kill his remaining followers.

 A few years later, Ezio uses the Apple once more to check on Cesare, discovering he has broken out of prison.
 After hiding the Apple in a First Civilization Temple built underneath the Roman Colosseum, Ezio leaves Italy in pursuit of Cesare.
 In 1507, Cesare, with the support of his new patron, John III of Navarre, lays siege to the city of Viana in Spain.
 Ezio encounters Cesare on the battlements of a crumbling castle and fights him.
 Cesare claims that he cannot be killed by the hand of a mortal man, thus inciting Ezio to "leave [him] in the hands of fate" by dropping him off the battlements to his death.

 Using the coordinates from Ezio's memories, Desmond, Lucy, Shaun, and Rebecca travel to the Temple where Ezio hid the Apple, intending to use it to locate other Temples and keep the Pieces of Eden they contain out of the Templars' reach.
 As Desmond enters the Temple, he is confronted with holographic apparitions of a woman called Juno (Nadia Verrucci), similar to Minerva.
 She comments on humanity's lack of knowledge, calling it "innocent and ignorant", before suddenly becoming angry and yelling, "We should have left you as you were!"
 As Desmond approaches the Apple and touches it, time freezes around him.
 Juno states that Desmond is descended from her race, and is their enemy; she also says there is a woman who would accompany him through "the gate," but must not be allowed to.
 She takes control of Desmond's body and forces him to stab Lucy.
 Both fall to the ground, with Lucy dead and Desmond entering a coma.
 As the credits roll, two men are heard discussing whether to put Desmond back in the Animus.